Willem Dafoe: 2014–present: Independent films and career resurgence

 The following year he reunited with Yorgos Lanthimos in Kinds of Kindness (2024) starring Emma Stone, Jesse Plemons, and Margaret Qualley.
 Dafoe also acted in the British romantic thriller Pet Shop Days.
 In Tim Burton's sequel Beetlejuice Beetlejuice, he appeared as Wolf Jackson, a ghost detective.
 The film was released on September 6, 2024, to critical and commercial success.
 He starred as real-life television talent executive David Tebet in Jason Reitman's biographical comedy-drama film Saturday Night, released on October 11, 2024.
 He portrayed Professor Albin Eberhart Von Franz in Robert Eggers' gothic horror film Nosferatu, which was released on December 25, 2024.

-He plays Maxim, the overly-protective father, in the A24 fantasy adventure film The Legend of Ochi with Helena Zengel, Emily Watson, and Finn Wolfhard.
+He played Maxim, the overly-protective father, in the A24 fantasy adventure film The Legend of Ochi with Helena Zengel, Emily Watson, and Finn Wolfhard, which was released in April 2025.
 He reteamed with Wes Anderson in his feature The Phoenician Scheme.

-In August 2025, Dafoe was honoured with the Honorary Heart of Sarajevo Award at the 31st Sarajevo Film Festival.
+In August 2025, Dafoe was honored with the Honorary Heart of Sarajevo Award at the 31st Sarajevo Film Festival.
+Also in 2025, he starred in Miguel Ángel Jiménez's The Birthday Party, Kent Jones's Late Fame, Gastón Solnicki's The Souffleur, and the film adaptation of Walter Mosley's novel The Man in My Basement.

 Upcoming projects

-Dafoe will star in the film adaptation of Walter Mosley's novel The Man in My Basement, Kent Jones's feature Late Fame, and Miguel Ángel Jiménez's feature The Birthday Party.
+Dafoe will next star in Jennifer Peedom's biographical drama Tenzing and Robert Eggers' period horror Werwulf.